 Bitvector functions The functions below are not covered by the standard.
-The msb/1 function is compatible with hProlog.
-The others are private extensions that improve handling of -unbounded-integers as bit-vectors.
+The msb/1 function also appears in hProlog and SICStus Prolog.
+The getbit/2 function also appears in ECLiPSe, which also provides setbit(Vector,Index) and clrbit(Vector,Index).
+The others are SWI-Prolog extensions that improve handling of -unbounded-integers as bit-vectors.